 - Nausea or vomiting

-If the student has any of the above symptoms of COVID-19, they should stay home from school and the family should notify their school nurse, office manager, and their schools before/after-school coordinator (if applicable) that the child will be absent and the reason for the absence.
+If the student has any of the above symptoms of COVID-19, they should stay home from school or extra-curricular programs and the family should notify their school nurse, office manager, and their schools before/after-school coordinator (if applicable) that the child will be absent and the reason for the absence.
 The school nurse may follow-up with the family regarding the child’s symptoms, and develop a plan for returning to school.